Skip to main content

 Scenario 2: SIGMA as Moral Patient

-The key question: Is SIGMA sentient (having phenomenological experience)?
+The key question: is SIGMA sentient?
+Does it have phenomenological experience?

 The Consciousness Question